Argatrus/GUI-Text-Based-RPG/readme.md

 My personal project for a classic CRPG with a modern design.
 Story and setting not decided yet.
 Most probably a Sci-fi story.
+This repository is going to be used until the game is done the main development.
+A new repository will most like be made for the 1.0 release.